This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl with an electric mixer set to medium speed, combine the strawberry cake mix, vegetable oil, egg(s), and cream cheese (if using) until well combined.
+- In a large bowl with an electric mixer set to medium speed, combine the vegetable oil, egg(s), and cream cheese (if using) until well combined.
+Add in the strawberry cake mix, mixing until thoroughly combined.
+The batter will be very thick.

-• Pour the batter into the prepared baking dish and spread evenly with a spatula.
-The batter will be thick, so use your fingers if necessary.
+- Press the batter into the prepared baking dish with a silicone spatula or your fingers if necessary.

-• Bake in the preheated oven for about 15-20 minutes, or until edges are starting to brown and center looks mostly set.
-Strawberries should be somewhat dried out.
+- Bake in the preheated oven for about 20-25 minutes, or until edges are starting to brown and center looks mostly set.
+A toothpick should come out clean when poked into the center.

 Notes